 Gary Scheiner, renowned Certified Diabetes Educator and author in Pennsylvania, explains that for people with diabetes on ketogenic diets, or eating very low-carb meals, he now teaches them to count half the protein grams as carbs.

 In addition to counting protein, the latest dietary advice from the ADA, their Consensus Report on Nutrition Therapy for Adults with Diabetes and Pre-diabetes, also recommends considering the impact of fat, although no specific guidance is provided in to how to go about doing that.

 Does this elevate carb counting to an unmanageable level of complexity?
-Certified Diabetes Educator and nutrition author Hope Warshaw acknowledges that counting carbs -- and now assessing protein and fat -- can be “arduous and time consuming.”
-So much so that she advises people with diabetes who take mealtime insulin to just “take notes” (and log) their glucose levels after eating, to the reaction when and for how long, following different combinations of food.
+Certified Diabetes Educator and nutrition author Hope Warshaw acknowledges that counting carbs — and now assessing protein and fat — can be “arduous and time consuming.”
+So much so that she advises people with diabetes who take mealtime insulin to simply log their glucose levels after eating, and take notes of the reaction — when and for how long — following different combinations of food.
 Then with notes and experience, PWDs can act on those observations.
 So if for example you note that your favorite burrito dish typically makes your blood glucose level rise 60 points after an hour and a half, you can take that into account for either insulin dosing or post-meal exercise.

 “We all know that much of diabetes management is trial and error,” Warshaw says, “and this is no different.”

 Insulin Dosing for Food

 For people with type 2 diabetes on oral medications, carb counting is an effective way to limit meals to the amount of sugar that their bodies can tolerate, by tracking carbs and staying within a “carb budget” calculated with help of their healthcare team.

 For people with type 1 diabetes taking rapid-acting insulin at meal times, carb counting is an especially powerful tool because it allows optimization of the insulin dose for each meal.